NeuroTechX/ntx_slack_archive/eegdata.md

  >Ok.
 I can start a list.
 I am doing the same for ERPs studies anyway.
 Is there a wiki or something I should use?

+5/3/2017 9:09 PM

+ **mhough** :

+ >Once all the free stuff is organized I wonder if it will be easier to ask labs if they could give subsets of their data that could give you more of those small batches you want.
+I'm sure you've thought about it already.